 Monopoly vs Monopolistic Competition Infographics

-Monopoly vs Monopolistic Competition Head to Head Differences
+Monopoly vs Monopolistic Competition Comparative Table

-|Meaning||The market created for a product which is offered by a single seller – no competition.||Any product being offered by a handful of sellers, effecting a small competition between them.|
+|Meaning||The market is created for a product offered by a single seller – no competition.||Any product provided by a handful of sellers affects a small competition between them.|

-|Players||The single player in the market.||More than 1 but a small number in the market.|
+|Players||The single-player in the market.||More than one but a small number in the market.|

 |Competition||No competition for the seller.||As a few players exist, minimal competition exists, although not good enough for controlling the demographics.|

-|Effect||Due to the monopoly of the single player, products, its demand and supply; and price are controlled by the seller – hardly any control by the buyer side.||Due to a small competition, there is some control from the buyer front.|
+|Effect||Due to the monopoly of the single-player, products, their demand and supply, and price are controlled by the seller – hardly any control by the buyer side.||Due to a small competition, there is some control from the buyer front.|

-|Demand & Supply||Demand and supply depend on the seller, although it may not be too biased on the seller side due to the nature of the commodity.||Demand and supply can be controlled.|
+|Demand & Supply||Demand and supply depend on the seller, although it may not be too biased on the seller’s side due to the nature of the commodity.||Demand and supply can be controlled.|

-|Entry & Exit||Entry, as well as exit, is extremely difficult from such a market.||Comparatively easier.|
+|Entry & Exit||Entry and exit are extremely difficult in such a market.||Comparatively easier.|

-|Price of Product||Price of the product is decided by the seller – hardly any control from the buyer front.
-Buyer is forced to accept the seller’s price.||Buyers may have a small controlling power on the price of such products.|
+|Price of Product||The seller decides the product’s price – hardly any control from the buyer front.||Buyers may have a small controlling power over the cost of such products.|

-|Variety in Product||Variants in a particular product may or may not exist depending upon the seller.||Variants do exist which are produced by the different players of the market.|
+|Variety in Product||Variants in a particular product may or may not exist depending upon the seller.||Variants do exist which are produced by the different players in the market.|

 |Predictability of Product||Highly predictable as there is only one seller.||Very unpredictable.|